 There are many rationales for maintaining a pescatarian diet.
 Some pescatarians simply do not enjoy the taste or texture of eating meats from land animals.
 As with most dietary choices, the rationale behind it can differ greatly from person to person.

-One of the most commonly cited reasons is that of health, based on findings that red meat is detrimental to health in many cases due to non-lean red meats containing high amounts of saturated fats.
-2 3
+One of the most commonly cited reasons is that of health, based on findings that red meat is detrimental to health in many cases due to non-lean red meats containing high amounts of saturated fats.2, 3

-It can be claimed conversely that fish also contain toxins such as mercury and PCBs,9 though a careful selection of fish can ensure a low-risk or toxin-free product.10 11
+It can be claimed conversely that fish also contain toxins such as mercury and PCBs,9 though a careful selection of fish can ensure a low-risk or toxin-free product.10, 11

-Many people strongly suggest becoming a pescetarian for health benefits and for your own happiness.
+Many people strongly suggest becoming a pescatarian for health benefits and for your own happiness.
 Many animals are cruelly killed and live miserable and painful lives because of the high demand for red meats.
 One person changing can make a huge difference.

 For some the rationale is ethics: believing that either the treatment, or simply the killing and eating, of mass market "meat" mammals is unethical.
-The rationalization for eating fish is usually that pescetarians feel significantly less moral attachment to non-land creatures.
+The rationalization for eating fish is usually that pescatarians feel significantly less moral attachment to non-land creatures.

 Other ethical reasoning includes the following:

 - "fish cannot feel pain and therefore cannot be treated cruelly or exploited"

 - "fish are less intelligent than other animals"

 - "fish are not mistreated in the same way that factory farmed animals are"